h4ckm1n-dev/kube-utils-nvim/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-# If you have any suggestion on function to add, feel free to create a issue
+# If you have any suggestion on function to add, feel free to create a issue or PR